This section provides a guide to developing notebooks and jobs in Databricks using the R language.

 Databricks clusters use the Databricks Runtime, which provides many popular libraries out-of-the-box, including Apache Spark, Delta Lake, and more.
 You can also install additional third-party or custom R packages into libraries to use with notebooks and jobs.

 Start with the default libraries in the Databricks Runtime.
-Use the Databricks Runtime for Machine Learning for machine learning workloads.
-For full lists of pre-installed libraries, see the “Installed R libraries” section for the target Databricks Runtime in Databricks runtime releases.
+Use the Introduction to Databricks Runtime for Machine Learning for machine learning workloads.
+For full lists of pre-installed libraries, see the “Installed R libraries” section for the target Databricks Runtime in Databricks Runtime release notes versions and compatibility.

 You can customize your environment by using Notebook-scoped R libraries, which allow you to modify your notebook or job environment with libraries from CRAN or other repositories.
 To do this, you can use the familiar install.packages function from